Quarto website preview server hacks

 While that guy is running in the background, I manually render the files I need from the CLI.

-I then manually reload my browser to see the changes, but that is a small price to pay for actually seeing the changes, not some arbitrarily stale content, and moreover, seeing them in under 17 minutes, which is how long it took the quarto preview server to serve me a page after a full re-render.
+This is not quite smooth, but it is smoother than the alternative.
+That friction is a small price to pay for actually seeing the changes, not some arbitrarily stale content, and moreover, seeing them in under 17 minutes, which is how long it took the quarto preview server to serve me a single page after a full re-render last time I tried.